universewithin/universewithin.github.io/tetra.md

 - edges?

 In the language of math, this object is called a "tetrahedron".
-This name offers a clue to the number of faces it has.
+The name offers a clue to the number of faces it has.

 ---